Single African Air Transport Market: History

 The benefit of liberalising air traffic, particularly the fifth freedom, was first acknowledged in the Yamoussoukro Declaration of 1988.
 This declaration was reaffirmed in 1999, when the African Union passed the Yamoussoukro Decision.
 However, the implementation of the decision faced obstacles, as regulatory bodies did not become operational as stipulated in the agreement.
 A number of member states did not grant fifth freedom rights to airlines from other countries.

 In 2015, the Declaration for the Establishment of a Single African Air Transport Market laid the framework for a single market implementing the Yamoussoukro Decision to be established by 2017.
 This deadline was later extended with plans to launch the single market during the 30th African Union Summit in Addis Ababa.
-There, the launch of the SAATM was then made official on 28 January 2018 by Rwandan President Paul Kagame, as new Chairperson of the African Union.
+There, the launch of the SAATM was then made official on 28 January 2018 by Rwandan President Paul Kagame, as new Chairperson of the Africa Union.
 The organisation sought to have 40 members by the end of 2019.